- Why is EPA cleaning up the harbor?

 - How much longer will this cleanup take?

-A busy commercial seaport, New Bedford Harbor works to support its surrounding communities as it did through the whaling and industrial times, but the harbor environment struggles from a more recent past of electrical device production which caused it to be one of EPA's largest Superfund cleanup sites.
+New Bedford Harbor, a busy commercial seaport, works to support its surrounding communities as it did through the whaling and industrial times.
+The harbor environment struggles from a more recent past of electrical device production which caused it to be one of EPA's largest Superfund cleanup sites.

 The harbor is an 18,000-acre urban estuary with sediment highly contaminated with polychlorinated biphenyls (PCBs) and heavy metals.
 From the 1940s until EPA banned the production of PCBs in the 1970s, two manufacturing facilities improperly disposed of industrial wastes containing PCBs, contaminating the harbor bottom for about six miles from the Acushnet River into Buzzards Bay.
-The harbor was placed on EPA's National Priorities List in 1982, and continues to require significant time and funding to clean up.
+The harbor was placed on EPA's National Priorities List (NPL) in 1982, and continues to require significant time and funding to clean up.

 After extensive testing of water quality, harbor sediment, air quality and locally caught fish and shellfish, it was clear that the PCBs in the sediment posed a serious risk to human health and the environment.
 PCBs do not break down easily in the natural environment, and left untouched, continue to pose a risk within the local food chain.

 EPA's greatest concern is the possibility of people eating contaminated locally caught seafood.
 The build-up of PCB levels within the marine life has resulted in restrictions on fishing, shellfishing and lobstering in and around the harbor.
 These will remain in place until PCB levels decrease in seafood; the decrease in PCB levels over time will depend on the species in question and the location at which the seafood is caught.
 Seafood data is continuously collected to ensure that the current restrictions protect human health.
 Learn more about PCBs.

-Prior to the start of the full-scale dredging program in 2004, EPA and the Army Corps of Engineers performed multiple targeted cleanup actions within the harbor and along the shoreline that removed some of the highest levels of PCB contamination, known as "Hot Spot" areas.
+During the 1990’s, EPA and the Army Corps of Engineers performed multiple targeted cleanup actions within the harbor and along the shoreline that removed some of the highest levels of PCB contamination, known as "Hot Spot" areas.
 Annual Upper Harbor dredging, conducted at a limited funding rate of $15 million per year, began in 2004.